KentonMewling/PsychBot-A4/README.md

  ### Wikipedia API ###

- **>User can interact with the bot and get information directly from wikipedia based off of the users input.**
+ **>User can interact with the bot and get information directly from wikipedia based off of the users input in any language.**

  <table>
   <tr>